 Every pixel on these TVs is interpreted on a second-by-second basis.
-Whether you’re playing video games on an Xbox One or streaming The Mandalorian on Disney+, the smart TV can interpret what that means about you — and what you’re likely to buy.
+Whether you’re playing video games on an Xbox Series X or streaming Obi-Wan Kenobi on Disney+, the smart TV can interpret what that means about you — and what you’re likely to buy.
 (Netflix told the New York Times that it has “agreements with smart TV manufacturers that precluded third-party tracking like that done by Samba TV.”)

 Companies like Samba then use that information to help companies target ads specifically to you.
 Watched Sesame Street on PBS recently?
 Expect to see ads for diapers soon after.

 And it doesn’t just stop at the TV screen.
 What makes this technology uniquely attractive to advertisers is that they can follow up on other devices using the same internet connection.
 (A Citi marketing director called Samba’s ability to sync online ads with TV ads ““a little magical.”)